Living in Argentina

 In practice, the immigration process to get a long-term visa isn’t always efficient or easy — the main requirements are wherewithal and patience.

 Unless you have a really good lawyer doing your paperwork for you, you will inevitably experience a few headaches along the way.
-Once it is all over though, five years after receiving your National Identity Card (DNI), you can apply for Argentine citizenship.

-Another option is to apply directly for citizenship, which is permitted by article 20 of the Argentine constitution for anyone who has resided in the country for at least two years, speaks Spanish, does not have a criminal record and can prove ‘honest means of earning a living.’
+Another option is to apply directly for citizenship, which is permitted by Article 20 of the Argentine constitution for anyone who has resided in the country for at least two years, speaks Spanish, does not have a criminal record and can prove ‘honest means of earning a living.’

 Although this option has less restrictions and is quicker, the process is more expensive if you pay a lawyer and there is always the outside risk the application for citizenship will be declined.